 Any physician or nurse practitioner can fax a referral to 1.613.562.6384.

-As a specialized headache clinic we treat the full-spectrum of headache disorders.
+As a specialized headache clinic we offer comprehensive headache management across the full-spectrum of headache disorders.

 Yes.